LigaV123/SQL-Portfolio-Projects/covid-portfolio-project/README.md

 ## Description
-The "COVID-19 Data Exploration" project is a comprehensive SQL-based analysis aimed at examining various aspects of the [COVID-19 pandemic using real-world data](https://ourworldindata.org/covid-deaths#explore-the-global-data-on-confirmed-covid-19-deaths).
+The "COVID-19 Data Exploration" project is a comprehensive SQL-based analysis aimed at examining various aspects of the [COVID-19 pandemic using real-world data](https://ourworldindata.org/covid-deaths#explore-the-global-data-on-confirmed-covid-19-deaths). owid-covid-data.xlsx excel file is the original data file which got split into two separate files covid-death-data and covid-vaccination-data.
+Data from these excel files are imorted in SQL Server Management Studio and used for this project.
-Leveraging SQL skills including joins, common table expressions (CTEs), temporary tables, window functions, aggregate functions, creating views, and data type conversions.
+Using SQL skills including joins, common table expressions (CTEs), temporary tables, window functions, aggregate functions, creating views, and data type conversions, this project looks into pandemic's impact.

 ## Objectives:
 1. Data Retrieval and Exploration: